-Ellie O’Donnell Flaunts Cleavage & Underboob In Sexy Cut-Out Swimsuit
+Ellie O'Donnell Flaunts Cleavage & Underboob In Sexy Cut-Out Swimsuit

-Ellie O’Donnell showcased her fit figure and flawless bronze tan in her latest social media share.
+Ellie O'Donnell showcased her fit figure and flawless tan in her latest social media share.
 The English model and businesswoman updated her Instagram page on January 25 with a snap that featured her looking nothing short of gorgeous as she struck a sexy pose in her skimpy cut-out swimsuit while enjoying the sunset and a drink in Dubai.

-Ellie looked stunning in a bright blue monokini from PrettyLittleThing.
+Ellie looked stunning in a bright blue one-piece from PrettyLittleThing.
 It had thin and thick straps that clung to her left shoulder, highlighting her slim arm.
-The one-piece also featured a big cut-out along her chest that showed a glimpse of her cleavage and underboob.
+The suit also featured a big cutout across her chest, revealing a glimpse of her cleavage and underboob.

-The snug fit of the garment pushed her breasts inward, which made her cleavage look prominent.
-The body-hugging swimwear also emphasized her flat stomach and curves.
-The bottom part boasted high leg cuts that extended to the sides of her slender hips.
-It exposed an ample amount of skin and helped accentuate her lean thighs.

-The sun setting could be seen in the background of the shot.
+The setting sun could be seen in the background of the shot.
 The bright glare cast a breathtaking glow over Ellie, illuminating her from behind.

-The bombshell kept her blond hair in a low ponytail, keeping most of the locks away from her face and body.
+The bombshell kept her blond hair in a low ponytail.
 She also rocked a pair of gold earrings, a necklace, a watch, a bangle, and a ring.
-Her nails were long and painted in a french tip style.
+Her nails were long and painted in a French tip style.

 As of this writing, the new upload has been liked 43,400-plus times and received more than 300 comments.
-Many of her avid admirers and several internet personalities went to the comments section and wrote compliments about her incredibly toned physique.
-Some others couldn’t help but rave about her beautiful facial features.
+Many of her avid admirers and several internet personalities took to the comments section with compliments about her incredibly toned physique.
+Others couldn't help but rave about her beautiful facial features.

 "That is a lovely color on you," one of her followers commented.